Road to Puno

 La Raya

-La Raya is the highest point of the Cusco - Puno route (4 338 m.a.s.l.), this place is the limit between the regions of Cusco and Puno, from this point it is possible to see part of Bomboya snowy that is part of the Andes mountain range, many scholars indicate that between These mountains are born the sacred river of the Incas El Vilcanota, which crosses the entire region of Cusco.
+La Raya is the highest point of Cusco - Many route (4,335 above sea level).
+It is the border between Cusco and Puno.
+From this point it is possible to see part of the snow-capped Bomboia which is part of the Andes mountain range.

 La Raya

-La Raia je najviša tačka Cusco - Puno rute (4 338 nadmorske visine).
+La Raya je najviša tačka Cusco - Puno puta (4 335 nadmorske visine).
 Ovo mesto je granica između regiona Cusco i Puno.
 Od ove tačke je moguće videti deo snezni Bomboia koji je deo planinskog lanca Anda.
-Mnogi naučnici ukazuju da između ovih planina izvire sveta reka Inka El Vilcanota, koja prelazi ceo region Cusco.

 Pukara